 2. Focus on results and create commitment

-Since home working became omnipresent, a lot of companies increased their focus on time even more.
-Rules related to business hours got reinforced or new ones such as a response time on chat messages or emails got introduced.
-Such rules can lead to frustration and demotivation because the lack of trust within a company becomes even more visible.
+Since home working became omnipresent, many companies increased their focus on time even more.
+Rules related to business hours got reinforced, or new ones such as a response time on chat messages or emails got introduced.
+Such practices can lead to frustration and demotivation because the lack of trust becomes even more visible.

-Especially during the Corona crisis, a lot of us face challenges and distractions like our families, flatmates and pets because everyone is at home all the time.
+Especially during the Corona crisis, many of us faced challenges and distractions like our families, flatmates and pets because everyone was at home all the time.
 People develop new routines and re-discover personal preferences like their most productive working hours.

 Consider focusing on results instead of time.
 That mindset change increases commitment and motivation since working hours can be adjusted to personal circumstances and needs.
-Furthermore, a focus on results leads to clear goals and objectives, which again improves communication.
+Furthermore, a focus on results leads to clear goals and objectives, improving communication.
 On top, it is a lot more fun for everyone.